 NSI, founded in 1984 and based in Provo, Utah, is engaged in selling personal care and nutritional products and, together with its affiliates, comprises one of the largest network marketing organizations in the world.
-NSI has provided, and continues to provide, a high level of support services to the Company, including product development, marketing and other managerial support services.
-Since distributor agreements are entered into between NSI and distributors, all of the distributors who generate revenue for the Company are distributors of NSI.
-Because of this fact, the Company cannot control who becomes a distributor.
+NSI provides a high level of support services to the Company, including product development, marketing and other managerial support services.
+Since distributor agreements are entered into between NSI and distributors, all of the distributors who generate revenue for the Company are distributors of NSI who are licensed to the Company pursuant to agreements between NSI and the Company's Subsidiaries.
+On February 27, 1998, the Company entered into a Stock Acquisition Agreement with the Stockholders of NSI and certain affiliates of NSI to acquire all of the capital stock of NSI and certain affiliates of NSI.
+See "Recent Developments."